sbuckley1956/agent-lifecycle-toolkit/README.md

 ## Resources

 ## Get Help and Support
-Please feel free to connect with us using the [discussion section](https://github.com/AgentToolkit/agent-lifecycle-toolkit).
+Please feel free to connect with us in the [discussion section](https://github.com/AgentToolkit/agent-lifecycle-toolkit).

 ---

 ## Contributing
-ALTK is open-source and we ❤️ contributions.<br>
+ALTK is open-source and we ❤️ contributions.

-To help build ALTK, take a look at our [Contribution guidelines](CONTRIBUTING.md)
+To help build ALTK, take a look at our [Contribution guidelines](CONTRIBUTING.md).

 We use GitHub Issues to manage bugs.
 Before filing a new issue, please check to make sure it hasn't already been logged.